Lecture Notes in Cosmology

 The same technique can be used, in principle, to calculate the integral for any $\ell'$: for each power of $\mu$ one gains a derivative of the spherical Bessel function.
 Recalling the formula \cite{Abramowitz1972}:\footnote{The website \url{http://functions.wolfram.com} is also very useful.}

 we can write:

 So, the spherical Bessel functions that we have mentioned in Chapter~\ref{Chap:Evopert} start to appear.
-We have obtained the above free-streaming solution neglecting the potentials derivatives in Eq.~\eqref{Freestreamingphotons}.
-Taking them into account is not difficult, since an additional piece containing the integration of the potential derivatives would appear in Eq.~\eqref{freestreamingphotonsFouriermodes}:
+We have obtained the above free-streaming solution by neglecting the derivatives of the gravitational potentials in Eq.~\eqref{Freestreamingphotons}.
+Taking them into account is not difficult, since an additional piece containing the integration of such derivatives would appear in Eq.~\eqref{freestreamingphotonsFouriermodes}:

 The exponential factor in the integral comes from the Fourier transform of the potentials and from considering:

 at any given time $\eta$ along the photon trajectory (this is the ``line of sight'', in practice).
 Performing again the expansion in partial waves, we get: